borealbirds/ring-of-fire/docs/species/HETH/index.md

 subtitle: Catharus guttatus
 ---

-The population size of Hermit Thrush (Grive solitaire) in the Ring of Fire region was 6.089 (5.674, 6.542) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Hermit Thrush (<div>Grive solitaire</div>) in the Ring of Fire region was 6.089 (5.674, 6.542) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps